aws-samples/msk-powered-financial-data-feed/README.md

 2. Run ```aws configure``` and enter the AWS credentials of a user with admin privileges.
 Make sure to specify the same region that your MSK cluster got deployed.

-3. Run ```get_nodes.py``` python script to capture Zookeeper Nodes and Bootstrap nodes and make then environment variables.
+3. Run ```get_nodes.py``` python script to capture Zookeeper and Bootstrap nodes and export then to environment variables.

     ```
     python3 msk-feed/bin/get_node.py